qqingzheng/qqingzheng/README.md

 ## Hi there 👋

-- 🎓 I will begin my MPhil in ECE, Peking University in the fall of 2025.
+- 🎓 ECE, Peking University.
 - ✨ My interests are in video and image generation and editing.

 ----